HVoltBb/2019nCov/README.md

 The code is available [here](https://github.com/HVoltBb/2019nCov/blob/master/src/).

-This study is currently under review in an open access journal, and a preprint is available here \[[Link](https://www.medrxiv.org/content/10.1101/2020.02.15.20023440v2)\].
+A preprint is available here \[[Link](https://www.medrxiv.org/content/10.1101/2020.02.15.20023440v2)\].
+Currently, this study is not under review anywhere, because I am more interested in my own safety as this epidemic has spread to the state of Texas, where I am at right now.
 To cite this study, please use:

 Evaluating new evidence in the early dynamics of the novel coronavirus COVID-19 outbreak in Wuhan, China with real time domestic traffic and potential asymptomatic transmissions.
 Can Zhou. medRxiv 2020.02.15.20023440; doi: https://doi.org/10.1101/2020.02.15.20023440